22nd of May (film)

+22nd of May (Flemish Tweeëntwintig mei) is a 2010 Belgian thriller film written and directed by Koen Mortier.
+The film stars Sam Louwyck, Barbara Callewaert, and Titus De Voogdt.
 The film follows the aftermath of an explosion at a shopping mall.
 Sam, a security guard, attempts to save the victims, but is mistaken for the perpetrator of the attack.

+The film won the Golden Owl Award at the Leeds International Film Festival, and was nominated for several other awards.